Samuel-Buteau/universal-battery-database/README.md

 ### Two Installation Options

 1. If you only want to play around with modelling and you have a compiled dataset from somewhere else, you can [install without a database](https://github.com/Samuel-Buteau/universal-battery-database/wiki/Installing-Without-a-Database-(Windows)).
-This option is simpler and you could always install a database later.
+This option is simpler and you can always install a database later.
 2. If you want to use the full database features such as parsing and organising experimental data and metadata, you should [install with a database](https://github.com/Samuel-Buteau/universal-battery-database/wiki/Installing-With-a-Database-(Windows)).

-You should run all the given commands in Command Prompt (Windows) or Terminal (Bash environment on macOS and Linux).

 ## Using the Software